See below about paid leave and additional resources.

 Families First Coronavirus Response Act (FFCRA) Leave Requirements Expired on December 31, 2020.

 The emergency paid "sick leave" and expanded "family and medical leave" requirements of the FFCRA are no longer mandated as of December 31, 2020.
 (Employers, however, can still be sued for violating these provisions while they were in effect.)
-This means that, unless new (and at this point unexpected) legislation is passed, an employee is not entitled to FFCRA-leave after December 31, 2020, for COVID-19-related reasons.
+The American Rescue Plan did not renew these provisions.

 Arizona’s Paid Sick Time Law